odjhey/rw-temporal-setup-alpha/README.md

 # why store parsed file in DB

 1. one reason is so we can inspect, issues might be related to serialization/deserialization from format to format, thing excel time field serialized to json becomes weird

+# workflow definitions
+wf definitions are modeled using code sdk, how do we make dynamic runs that looks like below

+validate x10

+## we could probably do something like
+1. analyze file/s, spit out facts, line count, columns, dupes, min-max, etc etc
+1. activity 1: read database for necessary steps, make an execution plan, return
+2. in workflow: loop at execution plan, executing activities accordingly inside the plan
+3. done?

+### things to consider
+1. we can only resume in the activity level, consider this when designing activities
+2. use activity heartbeats for long processes

+## notes
+1. try to implement the source-sink pattern (or pumps), see https://github.com/agmen-hu/node-datapumps for inspiration
+1. we get value in a common module to get file url (remote csv), as most libs operate in such manner